 Visual VM allows you to get detailed information about your Java applications while they are running on a Java Virtual Machine (JVM).
 Data generated can be generated and retrieved by the Java Development Kit (JDK) tools and all the data and information on multiple Java Applications can be viewed quickly both local and remote running applications.
 It is possible to also save and capture the data about the JVM software and save the data to the local system, and then view the data later or share it with others.

 Visual VM can do CPU Profiling, Memory Profiling, run garbage collections, take snapshots and more.

 Java Performance Analysis Tool (Patty) *Beta

-The “Patty” project is a open source project available to download from Source Forge and is aimed at providing a profiling tool for the Java 1.5.0 and higher Virtual Machines.
-It differentiates itself from other profilers through maintaining a very high emphasis on targeted profiling and allows users to switch profiling features on and off at runtime.
+The “Patty” project is an open-source project available to download from Source Forge and is aimed at providing a profiling tool for Java 1.5.0 and higher Virtual Machines.
+It differentiates itself from other profilers by maintaining a very high emphasis on targeted profiling and allows users to switch profiling features on and off at runtime.

-Currently its in state of beta but as some strong features such as analyses of method execution, code coverage, thread contention can be used for profiling overheads (memory CPU, etc) an have its information sent to other computers via the TCP/IP Socket, as a easy to use GUI and can be used to analyze heaps, and can instrument and de-instrument classes while your application is running. (preparation steps in a Java build cycle.
+Currently, it’s in a state of beta but as some strong features such as analyses of method execution, code coverage, thread contention can be used for profiling overheads (memory CPU, etc) and have its information sent to other computers via the TCP/IP Socket, as an easy to use GUI and can be used to analyze heaps, and an instrument and de-instrument classes while your application is running. (preparation steps in a Java build cycle.

 JRockit – Mission Control